-Do you have anxiety over choosing what to wear for photos?
+Are you having anxiety over choosing what to wear for your photo session?
 In fact, this is a frequent reason many people put OFF getting family photos.

 This is the number one question I’m asked: What do I wear for my Photos?!?